 Average annualized stock market return, taking the performance of the S&P 500 Index as a proxy, has been 15.5 percent over the past five years and a more modest 8.8 percent over the past ten years.

-An analysis of returns over an 84-year period, from 1926 to 2010, which included three market crashes, showed that adopting a buy-and-hold strategy would have netted a return of 12.1 percent with small stocks and 9.9 percent with large stocks, which are excellent returns overall.
+An analysis of long term investment returns over an 84-year period, from 1926 to 2010, which included three market crashes, showed that adopting a buy-and-hold strategy would have netted a return of 12.1 percent with small stocks and 9.9 percent with large stocks, which are excellent returns overall.

 Check out How to Invest in Stocks for a quick tutorial.